videah/discord.lua/README.md

 Allows you to easily write bots and other things for [Discord](https://discordapp.com/) in LuaJIT.

 This is a Work in Progress, and is by no means finished/usable.
-There is currently no docs.
+There is some documentation, but it's still not recommended to use this until it's in a more complete state.

 ```lua
 discord = require 'discord.init'